Bedbugs on bed

 Chemical Solutions: When to Use Chemical Bedbug Killers

-For many bed bug problems, products designed for longer-lasting control, such as residual bed bug sprays, are often more effective than fast knockdown sprays alone, because they continue working in treated harbourages after application.
+For many bed bug problems, products designed for longer-lasting control, such as residual bed bug sprays, are often more effective than fast knockdown sprays alone, because they keep working in treated harbourages after application.
 Many effective bed bug products also include an insect growth regulator (IGR) to help disrupt the life cycle.

+Only use products specifically labelled for bed bugs, and always follow the label instructions exactly.
 Focus treatment on harbourages such as cracks and crevices, bed frame joints, skirting edges, and mattress seams (only where the label allows), rather than spraying large open areas unnecessarily.

-Wear gloves, ventilate the room well, and keep children and pets away until treated areas are dry and it is safe to re-enter according to the product label.
+Wear gloves, ventilate the room well, and keep children and pets away until treated areas are dry and it's safe to re-enter according to the product label.
+Avoid overapplying, overusing or mixing products, as this can increase exposure risk and reduce effectiveness.
+Re-check and repeat treatment only as directed on the label, as newly hatched bugs may appear after the first treatment.

 When to Use Professional Bedbug Control Services